Mr-Beta-Version/SQL-STUDY/README.md

 Example:

 ```
-SELECT name FROM table1
+SELECT username FROM users
 UNINO
-SELECT password FROM table2 ;
+SELECT username FROM admin ;
 ```
 It will show table1 and table2 data on page